 This was a rare historical event.
 The exile of any nation usually marks the end of that nation.
 Captors are never gracious, magnanimous or unwise to allow the vanquished to regroup, restart and very likely exact revenge.
 Difference here is God's people were the captives!

-It should be obvious to you that we are now therefore looking at an area of truth with which you will have to struggle a great deal.
+We are now therefore looking at an area of truth with which you will have to struggle a great deal.
 Your experience will likely never equip you to easily deal with this passage for the truth will as one writer says, "overrun your experience".
 The fact is however that this is truth, a difficult area of truth, that we will and must look at, and the problem for us is that we can fake it, bypass it or try to be honest as we teach about it.